catacgc/obsidian-tree-search/README.md

 The plugin adds a new command `TreeSearch: Search` that opens a new pane with a search bar.
 You can search for a note and see all the notes (and links) that are nested under it.

+The search algo is very simple and only supports exact matches for now.
+There are only two operators you should care about:
+- `>` - searches down in the tee

 ## Funding URL